Henri Rouart (1833 – 1912)

 Here I will render the loans of Rouart given to the ‘impressionist’ expositions.
 When something else is rendered than ‘appartient à M. Rouart’ I will render it.
-The main source I use is the catalogue of Moffett (R2).
+The main source I use is the catalogue of Moffett (R2) and that of Berson (R90II).
 You will see that probably Rouart did loan 10 works.
 I will also render if this work was auctioned in 1912 (R45).

 R1912: Cals, Le Vieux Pêcheur, 115x89cm (R45)

 - 1IE-1874-56, Degas, Intérieur de Coulisse

 Moffett writes it was destroyed by Degas (R2,p120)